shahadatpi/weave-whisper/README.md

-# An eCommerce Shop by React and Redux
+# An eCommerce Shop by React, Redux and Firebase

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.